Daniel-Chin/WhereDitGo/readme.md

 * Mark expense amortization over a period of time.

 ## Implementation
-The project has a JS frontend and a Python backend (REST API).
+The project has a frontend and a backend (REST API).
-The JS frontend is in charge of UI and all the computations.
-The Python backend is just a database.
+The frontend is in charge of UI and all the computations.
+The backend is just a database.

 ### Data Structure
 There are two databases: expensebase and tagbase.